ScottWe/solidity-1/tutorials/5_client_data.md

 two or more addresses.
 We used the program syntax to identify that only equality mattered, and then we constructed a set of address values which could satisfy this relation (formally, we created an *abstract domain* of addresses).
-We then ensured adequacy by blocking trivial counterexamples (i.e., no two contracts have the same address).
+We then ensured adequacy by blocking trivial counterexamples (i.e., contract addresses are distinct from client addresses).

 ### Local Reasoning in SmartACE

-When we apply local reasoning in SmartACE, we partition the addresses into *representatives* and *interference*.
-Representative addresses are used when the address must refer to a single client, such as a literal address or a contract address.
+When we apply local reasoning in SmartACE, we partition the addresses into *representative* addresses and *interference* addresses.
+Representatives are used when the address must refer to a single client, such as a literal address or a contract address.
 Interference addresses are used when the address does not refer to a distinct client.
 This distinction is important, as at any point during analysis, we know the exact value of each representative vertex.

 [TODO: perhaps we should change the terminology to "distinguished" and "representative".
 Distinguished (currently representative[OLD]) addresses are